konvajs/site/source/docs/react/Access_Konva_Nodes.md

 }
 ```

-## Using an event object inside event callback
+## Using an event object inside of the event callback

-Another common way to access Konva node is to just use an event object that you have as an argument in any event:
+Another common way to access a Konva node is to just use an event object that you have as an argument in any event:

 ```js
 import { Circle } from 'react-konva';